yochananscharf/carnd/Advaned_lane_detection/project_4_writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial. code in line 127 through 202 in `advanced_lane.py`:
+Then I implemented the sliding windows code provided by Udacity.
+First the first lane points are found using a historam of number of pixels.
+Then the warped image is devided into 9 windows.
+Iterating through the window and updating the center of the windows gives a representation of the lane line.I then fit my lane lines with a 2nd order polynomial. code in line 127 through 202 in `advanced_lane.py`:

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `advanced_lane.py`
+I did this in lines 265 through 278 in my code in `advanced_lane.py`.
+This is done by measuring the curvature at the bottom of the picture based on the 2nd order polynomial that has been fitted on the lane lines.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines 265 through 278 in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in lines 245 through 262 in my code in `advanced_lane.py` in the function `overlay_unwarp`.
 Here is an example of my result on a test image:

 ![alt text][image6]